kuzeygh/my-first-arduino-project/README.md

 my-first-arduino-project
 ========================

-My first arduino trial with a sound sensor and input led.
+My first arduino uno trial with a sound sensor and input led.